-In EYFS, pupils are encouraged to explore and use a variety of media and materials through a combination of child initiated and adult directed activities.
+Throughout EYFS, pupils are encouraged to explore and use a variety of media and materials through a combination of child initiated and adult directed activities.
 They have opportunities to learn by exploring the textures, movement, feel and look of different media and materials.

-When children reach key stage one, they will begin to develop and build on previous skills as well as learning new skills.
+When children reach Key Stage One, they will begin to develop and build on previous skills as well as learning new skills.
 Pupils are taught to use a range of materials creatively whilst working through the design process to make products.
 They will be able to use drawing, painting, printing, collage and the use of IT to develop and share their ideas.
 Children will be encouraged to experiment and explore mixing colours whilst developing a wide range of art and design techniques in using colour, pattern, texture, line, form and space.
-Children in key stage one will also discuss artists’ work by looking at how they have created it using different colours, shapes and lines
+Children in Key Stage One will also discuss artists’ work by looking at how they have created it using different colours, shapes and lines.

-Once children reach key stage two, they will have a bank of knowledge and skills that will be further developed.
+Once children reach Key Stage Two, they will have a bank of knowledge and skills that will be further developed.
 Children will be encouraged to record, review and revisit their observations and discussions about the mastery of art and design techniques.
 They will develop their skills further in drawing, painting, sculpting and collaging using a wide range of materials.
 They will have an understanding of great artists and designers in history.

-By the end of each key stage, pupils are expected to know, apply and understand the matters, skills and processes defined in the relevant programmes of study.
+In EYFS, children are assessed within Expressive Arts and Design and by the end of each key stage, pupils are expected to know, apply and understand the matters, skills and processes defined in the relevant programmes of study.